Campus Life

 Princeton sponsors 38 varsity intercollegiate teams (19 for men, 19 for women), with approximately 1,000 participants—about 20% of the undergraduate population.
 In 2022–23, Princeton added its 38th varsity sport with the elevation of women’s rugby to varsity status.
 In addition, an estimated 1,000 students participate in the University’s 39 club teams.

 Varsity Sports.
 Princeton teams have won more Ivy League championships than any school since the formation of the league in 1956.
-With 527 overall Ivy titles, nearly one-quarter of all Ivy championships won have gone to Princeton teams.
+With 541 overall Ivy titles, nearly one-quarter of all Ivy championships won have gone to Princeton teams.
 Since 2000, 31 of the 33 Princeton teams that compete in official Ivy League sports have won at least one league championship.

-Campus Recreation.
-Campus Recreation engages the Princeton University community in co-curricular experiences to inspire lifelong health and well-being.
-Dillon Gymnasium is the dedicated recreation space where students and members can access our fitness facilities, basketball courts, swimming pool and multi-purpose rooms.
 Over 500 teams are active in the intramural program, which schedules competition among residential colleges, eating clubs, independent groups, and faculty and staff.
 Students can participate in 39 active clubs in the sport club program.
-Princeton’s group fitness and instructional program offers a variety of strength, cardio, dance, yoga/pilates, cycling and skill development classes that are available for all undergraduate and graduate students with the presentation of their ID (faculty/staff have access via FlexPass purchase).
-The Campus Recreation facility and programs are led by Princeton students, and Campus Recreation has over 150 student employees who assist in providing a safe and fun environment for the campus community.
+Princeton’s group fitness and instructional program offers a variety of strength, cardio, dance, yoga/pilates, cycling and skill development classes that are available for all undergraduate and graduate students with the presentation of their ID (faculty/staff must purchase a membership to access classes).

 Athletic Facilities